Topics:

 List items for Renewal Overview for Prof. Licenses 60 Days

-When a license is eligible for renewal, licensees have a few options for how to proceed.
+When a registrant is eligible for renewal, AMCs have a few options for how to proceed.
 Below are summaries of those options.